-I just couldn’t convince myself that it was worth going.
+I just couldn’t convince myself that it was worth it.
+Personally, I didn’t even care about those trees!
 With my mind made up to bail on the flight, I talked it over with everyone.
-While for Patrik the thought of not going wasn’t even an option to consider (a nuclear attack would probably be the only real deterrent that could have steered him away), the others were hesitant and nervous about the situation, just like I was.
-In the end, they all went to Yemen anyways to see those trees.
+While for Patrik, not going wasn’t even an option to consider, a nuclear attack would hardly have deterred him, the others were hesitant and nervous about the situation.
+In the end, they all went to Yemen to see those trees.

-Before I left, I promised Patrik that I'd do some research and development in Amman, scout out the best skate spots before the group arrived, so as to make the filming in the capital more productive.
-I also made up the excuse that I wanted to test out my journalistic chops and maybe write a story on the do-it-yourself skatepark that I'd heard was underway.
+Before I left, I promised Patrik that I'd do some research in Amman and scout out the best skate spots before the group arrived, so as to make the filming in the capital more productive.
+I also made up the excuse that I wanted to write a story on the DIY skatepark that I'd heard was underway.

 "Who do you think you are?"
 Patrik had asked, laughing.
 "Some kind of skateboarding Tintin?"

-What follows is my best attempt at Tintin-inspired adventure journalism, skater style.
+What follows is my best attempt at Tintin-inspired travel journalism, skater style.

 When you think of the Middle East, what comes to mind?
-If you’re coming from an American perspective, of all the possible subjects you might think of (terrorism, war, civil unrest, hummus), it’s very unlikely that “skateboarding” is one of them.
+If you’re coming from an American perspective, of all the possible subjects you might think of (terrorism, war, hummus), it’s very unlikely that “skateboarding” is one of them.
 Despite this, skateboarding is staking its claim in this region by way of small, skatepark movements, the most recent of which is happening today in Jordan.
-Fortunately, this movement has not arrived to this Arab country as a Western import, forced upon the country through military intervention.
-This has been home grown and cultivated by local Jordanian skateboarders, completed in a collaborative effort with the government, the community, and volunteers from all around the world.
+This has been home-grown and cultivated by local Jordanian skateboarders, completed in a collaborative effort with the government, the community, and volunteers from all around the world.

 Mohammed Zakaria moved to Amman, the capital city of Jordan, when he was in the fourth grade.
-For his tenth birthday, Mo (as he’s known to his friends) received a skateboard and from the moment the internet revealed to him that this transportation toy could be used to do tricks, he’s been completely hooked.
-As one of the first skateboarders in Amman, Mo is proud to have stuck with skateboarding despite the general lack of support and understanding for it within his community.
+For his tenth birthday, Mo (as he’s known to his friends) received a skateboard and he’s been completely hooked ever since.
+As one of the first skateboarders in Amman, Mo is proud to have stuck with skateboarding despite the general lack of support and understanding he had from within his community growing up.
 For a quick geography review, the Hashemite Kingdom of Jordan is a country that sits in the epicenter of pretty much all of the major fighting and turmoil that has plagued this region for the last several decades.
-With Iraq to the North-East, Syria to the North, Israel and Palestine to the South, and Saudi Arabia to the South and East, Jordan is forever in danger of being caught in the crossfires of what is usually someone else’s war.
-While Western influences do make their way to this part of the world, the constant conflict surrounding this region is an obvious suggestion as to why skateboarding has not made a permanent footprint in Jordan.
+With Iraq to the East, Syria to the North, Israel and Palestine to the West, and Saudi Arabia to the South, Jordan is forever in danger of being caught in the crossfires of what is usually someone else’s war.
+While Western influences do make their way to this part of the world, the constant conflict surrounding this region is an obvious reason why skateboarding has not made a permanent footprint in Jordan.
 Until now.

 As of February, 2015, one of the best, flow-friendly Do-It-Yourself skateparks I’ve ever skated sits in the heart of downtown Amman, a bustling and hectic city with very few spaces reserved for public parks.
-On any given day the 7Hills skatepark will be packed with young local kids, each taking turns with the ten or eleven donated complete skateboards the skatepark holds onto.
+On any given day the 7Hills skatepark will be packed with young locals, each taking turns with the ten or eleven donated skateboards that remain locked in a shed after the park closes.
 Unafraid to take the slams necessary to learn the basics, these kids are pushing themselves to progress every time they step on a board.
 During my visit to Amman, I was fortunate to witness firsthand how skateboarding is becoming an all consuming passion for them.
 Skateboarding is a much needed outlet for these kids, as many of them are displaced youths from Syria and Iraq with few other activities offered to them.

-Once things were in motion, everything from gaining the city’s approval, fundraising, and building happened fairly rapidly, for a skatepark at least.
+Arne had completed similar skatepark projects in India and Bolivia and was excited about the opportunity to get a build going in Jordan.
+Once these four were all on the same page, they got the ball rolling!
+From there, everything from gaining the city’s approval, fundraising, and building happened fairly rapidly, for a skatepark at least.
 As someone who worked for ten years to get a skatepark in my hometown in California, I know how long and tiring a process it can be.
 For Mo and his partners, it pretty much happened over night.

 “It didn’t really take much to convince the city to let us build the park.
 We presented it as a favor to them.
-We took a dead space in the center of the city (a public park that pretty much had nothing in it and was not being used by anyone) and turned it into a skatepark that will be used by a lot kids from all around Amman for free, as a donation to the city.
+We took a dead space in the center of the city, a public park that pretty much had nothing in it and was not being used by anyone, and turned it into a skatepark that will be used by a lot kids from all around Amman for free, as a donation to the city.
 Once we had the land, the planning phase was about two months.
 The crowd-funding campaign about a month and a half, during which we raised $28,000.
-The actual building in total about 23 days.”
+The actual building was about 23 days.”

 Now that this colorful, concrete skatepark is sitting permanently in the heart of downtown Amman, Mo can reflect on what is truly a dream come true.
 “Building this skatepark has been the single most rewarding experience of my entire life.
-First of all it’s overwhelming seeing skateboarders from all around the world donate money, effort and time to make this skatepark come to life.
-To me 7Hills Skatepark is the manifestation of the brotherly love that skateboarding is about.
+First of all, it’s overwhelming to see skateboarders from all around the world donate money, effort and time to make this skatepark come to life.
+To me, the 7Hills Skatepark is the manifestation of the brotherly love that skateboarding is about.
 Secondly, seeing how these kids embraced skateboarding, and the speed at which they are progressing, is just mind-blowing.
 Three months ago was the first time these kids had even seen a skateboard, now shredding hard is all they do the minute they leave school.
 They even started hitting up street spots now.
-Its amazing to see how hyped and motivated they get after we show them a skateboarding clip on Instagram or Youtube.”
+It’s amazing to see how hyped and motivated they get after we show them a skateboarding clip on Instagram or Youtube.”

 The accomplishment of the 7Hills skatepark in Jordan is a testament to just how far skateboarding and the DIY skatepark movement have spread.
 As Mo puts it, “It really warms my heart to think that I maybe contributed positively to the lives of these kids by introducing skateboarding to them.
 I hope that skateboarding will change their lives the way it changed mine.”
 Judging by the dozens of smiles I saw on the faces of the kids who skate the 7hills skatepark everyday, it already has.